thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 We want great IDE features in each of our editors, but implementing them once per language per editor is a combinatorial explosion of work.

 LSP saves us by introducing a unifying middleman.
-Each language implements an LSP server, once.
+Each language implements an LSP server once.
-Each editor implements an LSP client, once.
+Each editor implements an LSP client once.
 Now any language with a server works with any editor with a client.

 {{< notice note >}}